modio/modio-unity-legacy/README.md

                                     (e) => OnError(e));
 ```

+## Dependencies
+The [mod.io](https://mod.io) Unity Plugin requires the functionality of two other open-source Unity plugins to run.
+These are included as libraries in the UnityPackage in the `Plugins` directory, or in the repository under `third_party`:
+* Json.Net for improved Json serialization. ([GitHub Repo](https://github.com/SaladLab/Json.Net.Unity3D) || [Unity Asset Store Page](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347))
+* DotNetZip for Unity to zip and unzip transmitted files. ([GitHub Repo](https://github.com/r2d2rigo/dotnetzip-for-unity))

 ## Benefits
 mod.io offers the same core functionality as Steamworks Workshop (1 click mod installs in-game), plus mod hosting, moderation and all of the critical pieces needed.
 Where we differ is our approach to modding and the flexibility a REST API offers.
 For example: